 You can include a logo image as part of your email signature.
-When used this way, the logo should appear at the bottom of the email signature, below all the other elements of the signature.
+When used this way, the logo should appear at the bottom of the email signature, below all of your contact information.

-- Download the logo image to your desktop computer.
+- Download the logo image to your computer.

 - Click Save Changes at the bottom of the page.

 - See the above images above for examples of suggested signature layouts – you can choose to include or omit most details.

 - You can add additional contact info, such as a fax line or mobile phone, if needed.

 - Remember that some email clients don’t display images; your contact information should always be in the form of text, not images.

 - Do not use embellishments like italics or cursive in any part of your signature (only the “Sans Serif” font at normal size in Gmail settings).

 - Don’t resize the logo image, and keep it on a line by itself without any other text or graphics on the same line.